 Does cancelling Premium affect my store connections?

-Free is capped at 5 stores.
-If you had more than 5 connected on Premium, the oldest 5 stay and the rest disconnect on the cancellation date.
+Free is capped at fewer connected stores than Premium.
+If you had more stores connected on Premium than the Free plan allows, the oldest connections stay active and the rest disconnect on the cancellation date.
 Designs and products on disconnected stores remain in Printify but won't sync orders until you reconnect under a paid plan again.

 Will Printify warn me before charging the next renewal?